-The AWS and the WQMA Sampling Summary Spreadsheet are used to determine the approximate number of sample bottles that will be required for sampling, including duplicates and sample blanks.
-Extras should be ordered to account for loss, breakage, special samples, etc. It should be noted that bottle sets are the same for discrete, duplicate and blank samples.
-Staff in each region are responsible for ordering sample bottles and maintaining an adequate supply throughout the year.
+The AWS and the WQMA Sampling Summary Spreadsheet are used to determine the approximate number of bottles that will be required for sampling, including duplicates and blanks.
+Extras should be ordered to account for loss, breakage, special samples, etc. Bottle sets are identical for discrete, duplicate and blank samples.
+Regional staff are responsible for ordering sample bottles and maintaining an adequate supply throughout the year.